 n.b There is a great deal of confusion surrounding the careers of Archibald and William Dickson during the period 1776-81.
 I am confident that having interrogated National Archive records on-line (and also taken into account William Dickson’s prodigious record of conceiving children during this period!)
 I have correctly separated their careers but final validation is desirable and I will attempt to achieve this.

 Died 1803.
-He was the son of Archibald Dickson, the brother of Admiral Archibald Dickson and Lieutenant-General John Dickson of the East India Company, and the uncle of Rear-Admiral Sir Archibald Collingwood Dickson.
+He was the son of Archibald Dickson, the brother of Admiral Archibald Dickson and Lieutenant-General John Dickson of the East India Company, and the father of Rear-Admiral Sir Archibald Collingwood Dickson.

 Dickson was commissioned lieutenant on 31 December 1755 and saw a lot of early service under Admiral Sir George Pocock.
 On 2 May 1766 he was posted captain of the Jersey 60, Commodore Richard Spry, having joined that ship the month before in the rank of commander.
 Serving in the Mediterranean where Spry was the peace-time commander-in-chief, he retained that command for three years, as was the usual peace time practice, prior to being paid off in December 1769.
 He thereafter remained unemployed for the next thirteen years.

 In the spring of 1781 Dickson was appointed to the newly commissioned Sampson 64 for service in the Channel, but he left her at the beginning of 1782.
 In September he commissioned the new Standard 64 at Woolwich but did not take her to sea before the end of the war, instead seeing guard ship service at Plymouth for the next three years until paid off in September 1786.

 He did not see any further employment but became a rear-admiral on 1 February 1793, a vice-admiral on 4 July 1794, and an admiral on 14 February 1799.
 He died in 1803.